Notice: This page requires JavaScript to function properly.

 Output:

 For reading all the lines from a file we can use the while loop with a condition which checks if the next line is null or not.
-Following is a simple way we can do that:
+Following is a simple way you can do that:

 copy